 Affecting approximately a quarter of the U.S. adult population, Varicose Veins are superficial veins that have lost their ability to appropriately carry blood up and out of the leg, thus allowing the blood to flow backward toward the feet.
-Also known as venous insufficiency or venous reflux, this is a result of non-functioning valves inside the veins.
-Once a vein has become varicose, it won’t go back to normal and should be treated if causing symptoms.
+Also known as venous insufficiency or venous reflux, varicose veins are a result of non-functioning valves inside the veins.
+Once a vein has become varicose, it won’t go back to normal and should be treated, if causing symptoms.
 If left untreated, severe varicose veins can ultimately lead to chronic leg pain and swelling, eczema-type symptoms, skin thickening and discoloration, bleeding, infections, and even ulcerations (open sores) that won’t heal until the veins are treated.

-The leading cause of varicose veins, a family history of vein disease will determine your predisposition to developing the same
+- Heredity: The leading cause of varicose veins, a family history of vein disease will determine your predisposition to developing the same condition

 Symptoms of Vein Disease

 - Clusters of spider veins, especially around the ankle